JillAshey/FunctionalAnnotation/FunctionalAnnotation_Worflow.md

 Once all annotation info is together in a new sheet, you got your annotation table!
 There will likely be blank spaces or NAs - that is okay, it just means that that sequence didn't get a hit in one or more of the databases.
 To evaluate and compare the GO term information from each database, follow the code [here](https://github.com/JillAshey/FunctionalAnnotation/blob/main/RAnalysis/annotation_20211102.Rmd) (still a draft).

+To update annotations, simply run the workflow again with updated genomic information and/or updated database information.